 On October 8, 2015, GBDH, along with co-counsel Civil Rights Education and Enforcement Center, and Disability Rights Washington, filed Reynoldson, et al. v.
 City of Seattle, Case No. 15-1608 (W.D.
 Wash.), on behalf of persons with mobility disabilities who live in or visit the City of Seattle.
 The case alleges that the City violated the Americans with Disabilities Act, the Rehabilitation Act of 1973, and the Washington Law Against Discrimination by failing to construct and maintain accessible curb ramps at intersections throughout the City.
 On May 2, 2016, United States District Court Judge Marsha J. Pechman approved the parties’ stipulated motion regarding class certification and appointed GBDH, Civil Rights Education and Enforcement Center, and Disability Rights Washington class counsel.

-The City of Seattle has settled a landmark class action lawsuit by committing to installing over twenty thousand accessible curb ramps throughout Seattle over the next eighteen years.
+On July 18, 2017, the Plaintiffs and the City of Seattle agreed to settle this landmark class action lawsuit by requiring the City of Seattle to install over twenty thousand accessible curb ramps throughout Seattle over the next eighteen years.
 In addition to installing thousands of curb ramps, Seattle also promised to improve the way it responds to people with disabilities who report bad or missing curb ramps.
-More details about the settlement can be found in the following press release, and article.
+Read about the settlement in the in the following press release, and article.

 On July 20, 2017, the Court preliminarily approved the class action Settlement Agreement (called a “proposed Consent Decree”), and scheduled a hearing for Wednesday, November 1, 2017 to decide whether the proposed settlement is fair, reasonable, and adequate, and should be finally approved.

 More details about the settlement can found by reading the Notice of Proposed Settlement (see Case Documents below).